 BACKGROUND: Abigail Johnson’s grandfather founded Fidelity Investments, and in a move that surprised few, she was recently named CEO.
 She graduated from William Smith College, and worked briefly at Booz Allen Hamilton before attending Harvard Business School and then going to work at Fidelity.
 She also serves on the board of Edward C. Johnson Fund, the family’s charitable foundation.
 The Edward C. Johnson Fund has made more than 450 grants, disbursing more than $225 million to charities since 2000, and the Fidelity Foundation has given away another $200 million.

-ARTS & CULTURE: The largest recipient of donations from the Johnson Family by far has been the Brookfield Arts Foundation, which was founded by Johnson's father.
+ARTS & CULTURE: The largest beneficiary of donations from the Johnson family by far has been the Brookfield Arts Foundation, which was established by Johnson's father.
 The foundation, which purchases art and lends it to museums, has received more than $115 million from the Johnsons for its work.
 Boston’s Peabody Essex Museum and Museum of Fine Arts have also been major recipients, receiving nearly $34 million combined.
-Other museums, arts centers, and theatres have received smaller donations, and while the majority of these are in the Boston area through the Edward C. Johnson Fund, the Fidelity Foundation supports organizations in a wider geographic area including most recently donations to the Furniture Society in North Carolina, and International Netsuke Society which has chapters in New York, Los Angeles, and Chicago.
+Other museums, arts centers, and theaters have received smaller donations, and while the majority of these are in the Boston area through the Edward C. Johnson Fund, the Fidelity Foundation supports organizations in a wider geographic area including most recently donations to the Furniture Society in North Carolina, and International Netsuke Society which has chapters in New York, Los Angeles, and Chicago.
 They have also funded several Zen gardens throughout the country, as well as a publisher of Buddhist literature.

 EDUCATION: The Johnsons have donated to a number of schools through their family fund as well as the Fidelity Foundation.
 While donations through the family fund tend to have some personal connection, the Fidelity Foundation has a history of supporting a broader range of educational institutions.